ZackDev/cookie-stack/README.md

 * click the toolbar icon to get an overview of domains they belong to
 * expand or contract those domains by clicking the plus or minus symbol next to it to view specific cookies
-* delete a cookie by clicking the trash icon at the bottom of it's details
+* delete a cookie by clicking the trash icon at the bottom of its details

 ## 2. Automatically filter incoming cookies by domain

-* go to the preferences (firefox), options (chromium)
+* go to the extension's preferences (firefox), options (chromium)

 ![Options Screenshot](./cookie-stack-options-screenshot.png)